Travel Backpacks for Women: Why Fit Matters

 Hiking bags are comfortable to carry but otherwise don’t work well for travel.
 They open from the top making them disorganized and hard to access when you’re traveling or even when you’re at your accommodations.

-Instead, look for a travel backpack in a women’s fit or with an adjustable suspension system.
+Instead, look for a travel backpack in a

 If you aren’t an experienced hiker, you might think that comfort is all about how much padding is in the shoulder straps.
 The surprising thing is that comfort is much less about the shoulder straps and much more about the hip belt.